 Platforms: iPad/iPhone, Android, Mac, Windows and Linux

 Stencyl has a drag-and-drop interface like Scratch.
 Students learn to code by making games.
 Teachers can use the curriculum that is available on the website to streamline lessons.
-It has lessons on computer coding for kids that teach basics of computer science.
+It has lessons on computer coding for kids that teach the basics of computer science.

 You can learn to create games and publish them on iPhone, iPad, Android, Windows, Mac, Linux, Flash and HTML5.